hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 ## Initialize your developer environment

-First, run the `go mod init` command to define this directory as the root of a module.
+Initialize a new Go module, with this directory as its root.

 `go mod init terraform-provider-hashicups`{{execute}}

-Then, run go mod vendor to create a vendor directory that contains all the provider's dependencies.
+Then, create a vendor directory that contains all the provider’s dependencies.

 `go mod vendor`{{execute}}

 ## Add `order` resource to provider

 Open `hashicups/provider.go`{{open}}.
-Add the `order` resource to the provider's `ResourceMap` (line 32).
+Add the `order` resource to the provider's `ResourcesMap` (line 32).

 <pre class="file" data-filename="hashicups/provider.go" data-target="insert" data-marker="// Add HashiCups order here">
 // Add HashiCups order here